 At the beginning of the 2000s, the Departmental Council of Indre-et-Loire, which owns the Royal Fortress of Chinon, decided to launch a major project to modernise the monument.
 New parts of the Fortress were opened to visitors and a contemporary building was built to house the entrance area, a gift shop and a space for temporary exhibitions.
 Restoration work began on the ramparts and the towers.
 The royal lodgings, having been in ruins for 200 years, were fitted with a new framework and a roof.

-- Two rooms are dedicated to Joan of Arc, where you can admire a collection of original art from the 18th to the 20th century (bronze, statues, earthenware etc.).
-The rich iconographic collection demonstrates the different portrayals of the heroine through the centuries.
+- Two rooms are dedicated to Joan of Arc, with an exhibition of original artefacts from the 18th to 20th century (bronze statues, pottery, etc.).
+An extensive iconographic collection features the various sides to this heroine over the centuries.

 - Three rooms for temporary exhibitions.

 Revisit the chambers of Charles VII at the Royal Fortress of Chinon.
 Charles VII has two chambers, each with a bed and antechamber, where scenes from public and political life were played out and where the King gave audiences and received ambassadors.
 In the private bedroom, where you stand, there are comforts for more personal needs like a private heated chamber and toilets.

 Reconstructing the furnishings in Charles VII's private chamber took considerable effort, combining documentary research as well as input from artists and craftspeople.
 A bed, (arm)chair, chest, table and bench were recreated for the room.

 In the 12th century, the bedroom of king Henry II of England and his spouse Eleanor of Aquitaine was in the now gone Saint George Fort palace.

 The latter was composed of private rooms, like bedrooms (Camera) and a hall for public meetings (Aula).
 Its reconstitution can be seen in the Histopad and is well worth a visit!